Published on May 7, 2020. Last Updated on May 1, 2023.

 Click the type you want and it spawns in the middle of the table.
 Note the D6’s in black, red, green, and blue are just starting points — like almost everything else you can change the colors to what you want.

-Select an area to roll them all (hit R).
+Select a group of dice to roll them all by left-clicking and selecting them all (hit R).
 You can also type a number when hovering over a die to have that number come to the top.

 OK, so I got a little silly with the sizes here, mainly to emphasize how extreme the differences can be.
 That white D6 showing a 1 is the same size as the dice in the picture above this one.